Clark Building to receive expansion and transformation

 “The pandemic showed us new ways of teaching and learning – we don’t want to lose those insights,” Withers said.
 “The building will reflect that and reflect the future.”

-In the first phase of the transformation, the College of Liberal Arts will work with Facilities Management on a request for proposals process to determine the architect and builder, then move forward on the schematics and plan, with a goal of breaking ground in late 2023 or summer 2024.
+In the first phase of the transformation, the College of Liberal Arts will work with Facilities Management on a request for proposals process to determine the architect and builder, then move forward on the schematics and plan, with a goal of breaking ground in late 2023 or spring 2024.

 Since 2018, Withers has been working with people across the campus and with the CSU System to prioritize this infrastructure project.
 “This multi-year project signals the University’s belief in the core mission of the College and will attract future generations of students and faculty,” he said.
 “I am grateful to a multitude of people, including Bruce Ronda and Alex Bernasek, then-student Anthony Taylor (‘18), Shelly Carroll and Mike Rush in Facilities, and the CSU administration for providing the research, guidance and support needed to bring Clark to this point.”